fscdc/dMoE/README.md

 ## ☀️ Acknowledgement

-Our code builds on [dFactory](https://github.com/inclusionAI/dFactory).
+We sincerely thank Huawei for their support and contribution to the research and development of this model and algorithm.
+Furthermore, our code builds on [dFactory](https://github.com/inclusionAI/dFactory).
 We acknowledge these great works for laying the groundwork that made our approach possible.

 ---